alexajuno/notes/doc/projects/google-project-management-courses/course2.md

 - Scope requires management - but why do I feel like scope is similar to requirements or something like that?
 Ah goals.
 - Scope creep
 - Triad for scope management: scope, cost, time

+### Measuring a project's success

+- What is lauching a project?
+It differs from starting a project.
+- Landing a project, and the relationship with launching
+- Success criteria
+  - We need docs to measure the success of a project and communicate it to stakeholders and customers